fluxcd/flux2/rfcs/0001-multi-tenancy/README.md

 ```

 Note that the [cluster-admin](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#user-facing-roles)
-role is used in a `RoleBinding`, this only gives full control over every resource in the role binding's namespace.
+role is used in a `RoleBinding`; this only gives full control over every resource in the role binding's namespace.

 Once the tenants main repositories are registered on the cluster(s), the tenants can configure their app delivery
 in Git using Kubernetes namespace-scoped resources such as `Deployments`, `Services`, Flagger `Canaries`,